enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/inventory.md

 <|page-title@lavender:book_components|title=Note: Slot References|>Resource slots may be referenced by spells.
 Creating such a reference comes at no cost.
 However, using the reference in a way that moves the resources within the slot, will incur a move cost.
 This cost is equivalent to (distance * amount * 0.5G).

+;;;;;

 Slot references either use the position of the caster at the time of move, or the position of their target when calculating cost.

+It is not possible to interact with the slots of players that are not the caster.

 ;;;;;